3DMIN/3DMIN.github.io/_build/bellow.md

 ## Putting

-<span class="note">Again for the following steps it is much easier to work with somebody who can give you hand.</span>
+<div class="note">For the following steps it is much easier to work with somebody who can give you hand.</div>

 ![put a log of wood in the middle of material as supporting structure during putting process](/images/bellow/IMG_2667.jpg)*put a log of wood in the middle of coated sheet as supporting structure during the putting process*